CakeDC/tags/Docs/Documentation/Configuration.md

 * **unsetInAfterFind:** whether or not the related Tag entries have to be unset after a find.
 If this value is true, the $data['Tag'] array will be unset and tags will only be available using the $data['Model']['tags'] value.
 (Default: false)
 * **resetBinding:** value passed as the second param of to the bindModel() call when creating the HABTM association.
 If set to true, the binding will last only one query.
 (Default: false)

-Note that the tagClass, taggedClass, foreignKey and associationForeignKey values must not be changed if you use the plugin as it is shipped.
+Note that the `tagClass`, `taggedClass`, `foreignKey` and `associationForeignKey` values must not be changed if you use the plugin as it is shipped.
 Use these settings when you want to use your own models / tables structure